 To explore state rebates and incentive programs visit: www.dsireusa.org

-The current credit allows taxpayers to potentially claim a credit of up to 26% of qualified expenditures (including labor) for a system that serves a home located in the United States that is owned and used as a residence, even part time, by the taxpayer.
+The revised credit allows taxpayers to potentially claim a credit of up to 30% of qualified expenditures (including labor) for a system that serves a home located in the United States that is owned and used as a residence, even part time, by the taxpayer.

 Tax Credit Details: (Be sure to contact your accountant/tax advisor to see how these incentives affect you.)

-• Applies to solar water heating, small wind energy and geothermal heat pumps, as well
+• Also applies to standalone battery storage systems, solar water heating, small wind energy and geothermal heat pump systems.

 • This is a credit, not refund, so you can’t get more back in a single year than you owe.
-The remainder of any credit will roll to next year’s taxes.
-Will rollover
+The remainder of any credit not applied will roll to next year’s taxes.

-• You need to fill out IRS Form 5695 before filing your taxes and include it with filing
+• You need to fill out IRS Form 5695 before filing your taxes and include it with your filing.

 • For new home construction the “placed in service date” is the date of occupancy